-In collaboration with the Netherlands and Sweden embassies, IWPR support enabled policymakers to pass six media laws including an ambitious Access to Information law; encouraged the development of independent media outlets; transformed the status of the public broadcaster; established media regulatory bodies; and seeded dozens of new creative initiatives through our small grants business incubator.
+Lampedusa, Italy.
+April 2015. igrant men from Nigeria relax by the sea. © Dan Kitwood/Getty Images n collaboration with the Netherlands and Swedish embassies, IWPR support enabled policymakers to pass six media laws including an ambitious Access to Information Law; encouraged the development of independent media outlets; transformed the status of the public broadcaster; established media regulatory bodies; and seeded dozens of new creative initiatives through our small grants business incubator.